minuscorp/swift-typed-throws/SE-XXX Typed throws.md

   * Make it clear that only unconditional catches make `do...catch` exhaustive
   * Update continuation APIs with typed throws
   * Add an example of an existential thrown error type
+  * Describe semantics of `async let` with respect to thrown errors